smt9020/smt9020.github.io/README.md

 # smt9020.github.io

-To update you need to go into the builds folder and run "gulp"
+To update you need to go into the build folder and run "gulp" Make all your edits in the build folder as well.

 Technologies in Use: